Install the agent

 - A Kubernetes cluster

-- Helm 3+
+- Helm 3+ (if you're installing with Helm)

-- Go to Platform settings > API keys, and click + New API key.
+- Go to Platform settings > API keys and click + New API key.

 - Select the account resource where the API key’s roles will be assigned.

-- Select the roles:
+- Assign the roles:

 ops

-, andsecops
+andsecops

-2. Add the Helm repository
+1. Add the Helm repository

 helm repo add nullplatform https://nullplatform.github.io/helm-charts